Abramovich buys Norilsk stake to settle shareholder spat

-HONG KONG Russia's RUSAL Plc (0486.HK) said on Tuesday billionaire Roman Abramovich has agreed to buy 7.3 percent of Norilsk Nickel (GMKN.MM), a stake worth about $2 billion (1 billion pounds), in a move that is aimed at ending a four-year-old power struggle between the two biggest shareholders of the Arctic miner.
+HONG KONG Russia's RUSAL Plc (0486.HK) said on Tuesday billionaire Roman Abramovich has agreed to buy 7.3 percent of Norilsk Nickel (GMKN.MM), a stake worth about $2 billion, in a move that is aimed at ending a four-year-old power struggle between the two biggest shareholders of the Arctic miner.

 RUSAL said Abramovich would acquire quasi-treasury shares of world's largest nickel and palladium miner, and that Potanin would become general director and be responsible for management of the company.

-Potanin and Deripaska have been locked in a shareholder dispute since the latter's Hong Kong-listed RUSAL bought a one-quarter stake in Norilsk just before the 2008 global crash in a cash-and-stock deal worth around $14 billion (8 billion pounds).
+Potanin and Deripaska have been locked in a shareholder dispute since the latter's Hong Kong-listed RUSAL bought a one-quarter stake in Norilsk just before the 2008 global crash in a cash-and-stock deal worth around $14 billion.

 Loss-making RUSAL is now burdened by $10.7 billion in net debts, while Deripaska never won a real say on the Norilsk board and instead was overruled by Potanin, who launched a series of share buybacks with the backing of company management.